-Themes and ideas are generated from either a personal psychic disturbance or intrigue in a personal response to a particular subject.
-A period of research will follow during which I 'read above, around and particularly to the subject matter.
+Themes and ideas are generated from a personal psychic dissonance provoking a curiosity to find the public resonance.
+A period of research will follow during which I "read above and around" the subject matter.
 In this way the philosophical underpinning of the work is developed alongside character and form.
-In 2011 I achieved a meritous MA in Life Story and Life Writing at the University of Sussex, these studies continue to influence and inform my work.
+The form of the work will defined by the content and so each of my works are very different, all however are warm and compassionate while also being bleakly funny.

 "Approach what you find repulsive.....and go to the places that scare you"